TolisSth/TolisSth/README.md

 # Hello, my name's Apostolos
-- 21 year old software technician
+- 21 year old software technician and researcher
-- Experienced in Python, Java, Unix systems, React, Tailwind, Selenium.
+- Experienced in Python, Django and React
+- Currently working on HPC research
 - Open to collaborations